Georgia race: Trump casts GOP winning streak as rejection of Dem ‘obstruction’

 President Trump and his allies cheered Republican Karen Handel's victory Tuesday in the closely watched Georgia runoff as a clear endorsement of the administration's agenda -- and cast Democrats' special election losing streak as a rebuke of the party's "obstruction" tactics.

-Handel’s handy victory over Democrat Jon Ossoff follows GOP special election wins in Kansas, Montana and South Carolina races.
+Handel’s handy victory over Democrat Jon Ossoff follows GOP special election wins in Kansas, Montana and South Carolina.

 Democrats did hold on to a seat in California earlier this month.
 But Republicans are now boasting a "5-0" record in special elections for seats Democrats sought to flip -- counting Georgia twice, as Ossoff was unable to lock down an outright win in the initial contest and lost to Handel in the runoff.

-The Georgia effectively race had become a national battle, with Democrats pumping millions behind Ossoff and eager to cast a victory as a referendum on Trump.
+The Georgia race effectively had become a national battle, with Democrats pumping millions behind Ossoff and eager to cast a victory as a referendum on Trump.
 They didn't get it.
 Now the White House is claiming a referendum on congressional Democrats.

 "Republicans are going to get tired of winning if the Democrats don’t get an agenda," White House Deputy Press Secretary Sarah Huckabee Sanders said on "Fox & Friends."